Ai-Layer-Labs/think-staking-audit/audit/test_cases.md

     Then reward tokens are transferred to RewardManager And the balance for the strategyId is increased And StrategyFunded event is emitted

+  Scenario: Manager fails to fund a strategy with zero amount
+    Given caller has MANAGER_ROLE
+    When manager calls fundStrategy(strategyId, 0)
+    Then the transaction should revert with AmountMustBeGreaterThanZero()
 ```

 ### TC_R10: View Claimable Reward